 Here's What Karl-Anthony Towns Tweeted Before The Timberwolves-Jazz Game

-Karl-Anthony Towns has been ruled out for the game between the Minnesota Timberwolves and Utah Jazz.
+Karl-Anthony Towns was ruled out for the game between the Minnesota Timberwolves and Utah Jazz.

 The Minnesota Timberwolves are in Salt Lake City to take on the 21-9 Utah Jazz on Thursday evening.

-However, for the game they will be without several key players including two-time All-Star Karl-Anthony Towns.
+However, for the game they are without several key players including two-time All-Star Karl-Anthony Towns.

-Towns has been listed as out due to being in health and safety protocols (see tweet below from Timberwolves PR).
+Towns was listed as out due to being in health and safety protocols (see tweet below from Timberwolves PR).

-Towns sent out a tweet, and his post can be seen embedded below from his Twitter account.
+Towns sent out a tweet before the game, and his post can be seen embedded below from his Twitter account.

 The tweet from Towns said: "Can’t catch a f*%@ing break!"